I am a food blogger, an ethical eater, and a health-conscious person. I am also a flexitarian. And I hate that word.

 So what exactly is a flexitarian?

-The name is pretty self-explanatory — if you think you know the answer, you probably have it.
-Being a flexitarian means, simply put, being flexible about your food choices.
+A self-explanatory name, it means being flexible about your food choices.
 As Aristotle once said, “It is better to rise from life as from a banquet — neither thirsty nor drunken.”
 Or, in other words, practice moderation.

 When I meet someone for the first time I usually tell them I’m a vegetarian, or pescatarian if I feel like being a little more precise.
 It’s mostly true.
 But from there things start to get complicated.
 I love vegan food and am perfectly happy going days without animal products.
 Most of my favourite restaurants are vegan, in fact, simply because I love the way eating a plant-based diet makes me feel.